Concision

 In common usage and linguistics, concision (also called conciseness, succinctness, terseness, brevity, or laconicism) is a communication principle of eliminating redundancy, generally achieved by using as few words as possible in a sentence while preserving its meaning.
 More generally, it is achieved through the omission of parts that impart information that was already given, that is obvious or that is irrelevant.
 Outside of linguistics, a message may be similarly "dense" in other forms of communication.

 For example, a sentence of "It is a fact that most arguments must try to convince readers, that is the audience, that the arguments are true." may be expressed more concisely as "Most arguments must demonstrate their truth to readers." – the observations that the statement is a fact and that readers are its audience are redundant, and it is unnecessary to repeat the word "arguments" in the sentence.

 "Laconic" speech or writing refers to the pithy bluntness that the Laconian people of ancient Greece were reputedly known for.

 In linguistic research, there have been approaches to analyze the level of succinctness of texts using semantic analysis.

 Statements of the principle

 Polymath Blaise Pascal wrote in a 1657 letter:

+Mark Twain, in a criticism of James Fenimore Cooper, stated, "Eschew surplusage."

-William Strunk and E. B. White's The Elements of Style, an American English style guide, says of concision that:
+William Strunk and E. B. White's The Elements of Style, an American English style guide, advises:

+Omit needless words.
+Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that every word tell.

 Joseph M. Williams's Style: Lessons in Clarity and Grace suggests six principles for concision: